edgelesssys/constellation/docs/docs/workflows/config.md

 ```

 :::info
-This command creates IAM configuration on the Azure region `westus` using a new resource group `constellTest` and a new service principal `spTest`.
+This command creates IAM configuration on the Azure region `westus` creating a new resource group `constellTest` and a new service principal `spTest`.
 :::

-Paste the output into the corresponding fields of the `constellation-conf.yaml` file created by the `constellation config generate` command.
+Paste the output into the corresponding fields of the `constellation-conf.yaml` file.

 :::tip
 Since `clientSecretValue` is a sensitive value, you can leave it empty in the configuration file and pass it via an environment variable instead.
 To this end, create the environment variable `CONSTELL_AZURE_CLIENT_SECRET_VALUE` and set it to the secret value.
 :::

-By default, Constellation uses `Standard_DC4as_v5` CVMs (4 vCPUs, 16 GB RAM) to create your cluster.
-Optionally, you can switch to a different VM type by modifying **instanceType** in the configuration file.
-For CVMs, any VM type with a minimum of 4 vCPUs from the [DCasv5 & DCadsv5](https://docs.microsoft.com/en-us/azure/virtual-machines/dcasv5-dcadsv5-series) or [ECasv5 & ECadsv5](https://docs.microsoft.com/en-us/azure/virtual-machines/ecasv5-ecadsv5-series) families is supported.

-You can also run `constellation config instance-types` to get the list of all supported options.

 </tabItem>
 <tabItem value="gcp" label="GCP">